 International Scientific Committees, International Working Groups, National Committees of ICOMOS; and where relevant National Scientific Committees of ICOMOS

 ICOMOS partner organizations and international bodies aiming at achieving what is stipulated in the aims and activities of the Committee.
 In this regard, such partnership arrangements will require the approval of the majority of the Expert Members.
 ISCs shall inform the ICOMOS Secretariat and any relevant National Committees of any collaboration or partnerships with non ICOMOS organisations.
+Board approval may be required.